Simonl07/mdmr-graph/README.md

 Assuming we have a dataset/stream that contains [Year, Month, Day, Value] for each record

-Lets keeps track of the max value at each level of resolutions (year, month, and day levels)
+we want to keep track of the max value at each level of resolutions (year, month, and day levels)

 ```python
 from mrsketch import Graph, StateDescriptor